arthurgrig/scanner-watcher2/README.md

 ## Features

 - **Automatic Document Detection**: Monitors directories for new scanned documents with configurable file prefix (default: "SCAN-")
-- **AI-Powered Classification**: Uses OpenAI GPT-4 Vision to classify 15+ legal document types including medical reports, court orders, and legal correspondence
+- **AI-Powered Classification**: Uses OpenAI GPT-4 Vision with flexible three-tier classification system (standard categories, specific types, and OTHER fallback) to handle any legal document
 - **Multi-Page Analysis**: Extracts and analyzes up to 3 pages from each document for improved classification accuracy
 - **Intelligent File Organization**: Renames files with meaningful names including date, document type, and identifiers
 - **Windows Service Integration**: Runs as a native Windows service with automatic startup and lifecycle management